asianbeautymod/AsianBeauty/wikiContent/rules.md

 * If people historically upvote your links or ones like them -- and we're talking about real people here, not sockpuppets or people you asked to go vote for you -- congratulations!
 It may not be spam!
 However, you still need to follow the guidelines for self promotion.
 * If nobody's submitted a link like yours before, [message the mods](https://www.reddit.com/message/compose?to=%2Fr%2FAsianBeauty) about it.
 But don't flood the subreddit if you don't see it appear in the "new" tab.
 It may be caught in automod, and you can always ask the mods to check.
 * To play it safe if you're unsure, just [message the mods](https://www.reddit.com/message/compose?to=%2Fr%2FAsianBeauty) and find out if your content would be appropriate.
 (We will appreciate the notice).
+* if a post is removed for not complying with other post/sub rules and is reposted by another user aka circumventing post rules will be marked as spam and not allowed

 **This sounds like a lot of work!
 I don't have the time to get to know Reddit and participate this way!**